MysteryBlokHed/Yolosmith/README.md

 6. Paste the contents and press enter

-After either method, a popup should open.
-If it doesn't, make sure to approve popups from the YOLO website.
+A popup should open once you're on a YOLO page.
+If there is a question in the URL then it will be automatically used, but you can change if it you'd prefer.
-Fill out the fields and press the "Spam" button.
-A counter with the amount of messages sent will be updated below the button.
+Just enter your answer and the delay, then press the "Spam" button.
+A counter below the button will increment with every message sent.

+Note: If you enter too low of a rate, you will be rate-limited by YOLO.
+You can tell when this happens if the sent message ocunter stops update.
+If this occurs, just wait 5-10 minutes before trying again.

 ## License